plumvillage/newsletter/src/en/articles/sr-chan-duc--returning-to-lower-hamlet.md

 Beloved and respected Thay,

-{% image "article/sr-chan-duc/Sr.ChanDuc.3-edited.JPG", "", "With sisters during earthcake wrapping, 2021" %}
+{% image "article/sr-chan-duc/Sr.ChanDuc.3-edited.JPG", "", "With sisters during earth-cake wrapping, 2021" %}

 Last night at about 04.00 am I had a dream.
 Our international monastic sangha had gathered at a train station.
 Hundreds of us were all there together.
 Sr. Tu Nghiem (Sr. Eleni) and I for some reason did not have a ticket.
 I felt it was urgent that we buy a ticket without delay.
 We went to the ticket office but it was closed.
 Then the man who sold tickets appeared.
 He was very kind and agreed to sell us tickets immediately.
 I worried that I did not have any money but the man said he wanted to give us two tickets for the price of one.
 I had exactly the right amount of money.
 With our tickets we went outside to join the sangha which was going up the steps to the train together.
 On seeing the sangha I could not believe how beautiful it was: even more beautiful than the wild-goose sangha that migrates over France in the autumn and spring in a stunning “V” formation.